I-Rock 93.5 Concert Announcement: Dropkick Murphys Coming To Rust Belt

 Dropkick Murphys will be joined by punk rock OG's Pennywise and straight out of Dublin The Scratch.

-Tickets go on sale right here Thursday at 10:00 a.m. with promo code "IROCK".
+Tickets are on sale now!
 You can also listen this week to win your tickets and sign up below to get your Irish on with I-Rock 93.5.

 The "Celtic Punk" Dropkick Murphys have been doing things their way since 1996.
 Old-school fans of Dropkick know things started out a bit more punk than Irish.
 The band's first couple albums "Do or Die" (1998) and "The Gang's All Here" (1999) were more hardcore punk albums.